frederic-perez/AmE-dictionary/data/dictionary.md

 __subpoena<sup>1</sup>__ _n_ :five::hammer:
 __subpoena<sup>2</sup>__ _v_ :six::mega: (subpoenaed) Put the screws to someone.
 __subsea__ _n_
-__subsequent__ _adj_ :eight: Following in time or order; succeeding. _The Justice Ministry plans to introduce the system to other airports in subsequent years._ _The policy to have patients moved from hospitals to care homes may have directly led to subsequent deaths._ :es: posterior, subsiguiente
+__subsequent__ _adj_ :nine: Following in time or order; succeeding. _The Justice Ministry plans to introduce the system to other airports in subsequent years._ _The policy to have patients moved from hospitals to care homes may have directly led to subsequent deaths._ :es: posterior, subsiguiente
 __subsequently__ _adv_ :dart::five: Happening at a time subsequent to a reference time. _He subsequently joined the engineering team._
 __subside__ _v_ :dart::six::hammer: (subsided) _My headache has subsided._
 __subsidence__ _n_